PATH Foundation

-PATH Foundation is a network of off-road trails in and around the metro Atlanta area for walkers, runners, skaters, and cyclists.
+PATH Foundation is a non-profit organization that builds of off-road trails in and around the metro Atlanta area for walkers, runners, skaters, and cyclists.
 The foundation was established in 1991.
 The goal was to develop a network of off-road trails in Atlanta in time for use during the 1996 Summer Olympics.
 The trails are also a way to connect neighborhoods and preserve the regional character.
 The first demonstration trails were built near Clarkston in DeKalb County.
 Presently, trails exist in Atlanta, Smyrna, Decatur, Stone Mountain, and Conyers.

+Mission Statement

+According to the PATH Foundation, their mission statement is: "To transform Metro Atlanta into the most trail connected city in the United States and to share knowledge and experience with other communities to promote trail development."